AWS D1.1:2025 · Table 5.11 · Category B

 Why This Preheat for A572 Gr.50 with SMAW-LH

 Dominant 50 ksi HSLA structural steel often dual-certified with A992.
-This steel is prequalified only with low-hydrogen processes under Table 5.11, which is why it appears in Category B but not Category A. The 150°F minimum preheat with SMAW-LH balances the steel's strength level and carbon equivalent against the controlled hydrogen input from the consumable.
+This steel is prequalified only with low-hydrogen processes under Table 5.11.
+With SMAW-LH, E7018 low-hydrogen electrodes produce typically 4-8 mL/100g diffusible hydrogen under proper rod oven conditions.
+The 150°F minimum preheat balances the steel’s strength level and carbon equivalent against the hydrogen control provided by SMAW-LH.
 Non-low-hydrogen SMAW is not an option for this grade under D1.1 prequalified WPS.

 Typical Applications for A572 Gr.50